Rules Of Entry

 To ensure the process is completely unbiased and objective, judges are not allowed to comment on or vote for, entries from their own institutions.

-The winners will be announced during an online video ceremony on Tuesday 23 November 2021.
+The winners will be announced during a ceremony on Tuesday 1 December 2022.

 Sponsors and partners